zebluim/I2GDS2024/RNA_g2/README.md

 ```
 sbatch samMaker.sh
 ```
-You now have a SAM file per fastq file you input (5 of them labled 0-4 if you are replicating this project)
+You now have a SAM file per fastq file you input (5 of them labeled 0-4 if you are replicating this project)

 </details>